+Your toddler is 18 months old!
 Kids this age are total attention hogs, so don’t be shocked if your toddler turns up the volume every time you begin an adult conversation.
-She’s also into exercising her independence—though it may not seem like it when she’s clinging to your leg at day care drop-off.
-Miss Independent is more likely to express herself through words like “mine!” and “now!” and by refusing to be strapped down in any manner.
+They’re also into exercising their independence—though it may not seem like it when they're clinging to your leg at daycare drop-off.
+Your little independent kiddo is more likely to express themself through words like “mine!” and “now!” and by refusing to be strapped down in any manner.
 (Hello car seat battles!)
-Let your toddler buckle in a stuffed animal friend before climbing in the car seat—it might make her feel better about buckling up too.
+Let your toddler buckle in a stuffed animal friend before climbing in the car seat—it might make them feel better about buckling up too.

 How much should an 18-month-old weigh and measure?
 According to the World Health Organization, average weight of an 18-month-old is 23.4 pounds for girls and 24.1 pounds for boys.
 Average height of an 18-month-old is 31.8 inches for girls and 32.4 inches for boys.

-Parents tend to wonder, What should my 18-month-old be doing?
-Here are some milestones your 18-month-old may have hit or may be working on:
+Parents tend to wonder, “What should my 18-month-old be doing?”
+Here are some 18-month-old milestones your child may have hit or may be working on:

-• Teething.
+- Teething.
 A toddler's upper cuspids tend to break through between 16 to 22 months, so brace yourself for another round of teething.

 Your independence-seeking 18-month-old may be exhibiting some challenging and pretty odd behaviors.
 Tap below for advice on dealing with:

-How to Discipline an 18-month-old
+How to discipline an 18-month-old